 Assists the advancement of women in science whilst counteracting some of the barriers women face in the course of their scientific careers.

-The aim of the Alice Baker and Eleanor Shaw Gender Equity Fellowship supports outstanding female scientists currently employed at the Baker Heart and Diabetes Institute, who have had career disruptions due to parental or carer responsibilities, and/or who are striving for career independence but have not reached the appropriate milestones to receive competitive funding through traditional granting bodies.
+The aim of the Alice Baker and Eleanor Shaw Gender Equity Fellowship supports outstanding female scientists recruited to or currently employed at the Baker Heart and Diabetes Institute who are striving for career independence but have not yet reached the appropriate milestones to receive competitive funding through traditional granting bodies.

 2016 | Dr Bianca Bernardo